-When you’re considering taking driving lessons in Bronx NY, it can feel like you already have all of the information that you need.
+When you’re considering taking driving lessons in Brooklyn or Manhattan NY, it can feel like you already have all of the information that you need.
 From watching your parents, and even television and movies, it can seem like there is nothing out there that you’re not prepared for when you take your driving test.
 Unfortunately, there is a whole realm of misinformation and myths that are commonly accepted and taught by drivers out on the road today.
 Don’t wait until your driving lessons in Bronx NY to get correct information.
 Start learning about driving myths right now!

 Myth: You should tailgate to make slow drivers speed up.